Tool List

 FUNCTION_TRIGGER_FLAG="/run"

-# Bot speaking prefix (not yet used)
+# Robot speaking prefix (not used yet)

 AI_BOT_PREFIX="Lark AI Bot:"